 By submitting the FAFSA, you automatically apply for four different types of financial aid:

-- Pell Grant – A grant of up to $5,815 for students that have a low family income.
-A 2016 study found that students missed out on $2.7 billion in free Pell Grants by not completing the FAFSA.
+- Pell Grant – A grant of up to $6,345 for students that have a low family income.
+For the academic year 2018-2019, students missed out on $2.6 billion in free Pell Grants by not completing the FAFSA.

 - Federal Supplemental Educational Opportunity Grant (FSEOG) – A grant of up to $4,000 a year that is reserved for college students that have the greatest need for financial aid.
 You must also be eligible for the Pell Grant to obtain the FSEOG.